Scorpinaus/ComfyUI-DiffusersLoader/README.md

 This project aims to create loaders for diffusers format checkpoint models, making it easier for ComfyUI users to use diffusers format checkpoints instead of the standard checkpoint formats.

-This project was created to understand how the DiffusersLoader avaliable in comfyUI works and enhance the functionality by making usable loaders.
+This project was created to understand how the DiffusersLoader available in comfyUI works and enhance the functionality by making usable loaders.

 ## Table of Contents